 How Serious Is Verticillium Wilt Disease?

-Verticillium wilt is considered very serious, indeed, because it can spread through a plant systemically in a very rapid fashion and kill it off without much warning.
+Verticillium wilt is considered very serious, indeed, because it can spread through a plant systemically in a very rapid fashion through the water-conducting tissue and kill it off without much warning.

 However, it is worth noting this is a problem which generally affects planted specimens in a yard or garden.
 It is highly unusual for Verticillium wilt to affect forests and natural stands of trees.
 For this reason, this disease does not present the urgency of very severe arboreal illnesses (e.g. Dutch Elm Disease).

-Symptoms appearing in mid-late summer may very well be attributable to Verticillium wilt.
+Symptoms appearing in mid-late summer may very well be attributable to wilt Verticillium.
 These symptoms may present as acute or chronic problems.

 Some types of trees exhibit sections of dead bark on the trunk and branches because the inner bark has been killed by the fungus.
 Other types may suddenly drop green leaves without any wilting, scorching or yellowing.
 It is not unusual for Verticillium to cause a tree or bush to simply die suddenly and collapse.

-2. Chronic Symptoms: If chronic, you may see spots of yellow and/or scorching on the leaves.
+2. Chronic Symptoms: If chronic, you may see spots of yellow and/or scorching on the leaves and stems.
 Your tree or shrub may grow slowly and produce an abnormally large number of seeds or nuts, but few leaves.
 Branches and shoots may die back abruptly.

 For a very definite diagnosis, you can examine the vascular tissues of the wood of the tree by cutting a section and examining it for discoloration.
 In recent infections, you may be able to find discoloration by peeling the bark off sapwood.